 Direct Provision is the system of provision of State accommodation to applicants for international protection while they await a decision on their application.
-Residents are entitled to a weekly allowance of 38.80 euro for adult and 29.80 euro for children and are given room and board in one of over 30 accommodation centres across the country.
-These are usually former hotels and hostels being repurposed for long term residence, and run by private contractors, rather than directly from the state.
+Residents are entitled to a weekly allowance of €38.80 for adults and €29.80 for children, and are given room and board in one of over 30 accommodation centres across the country.
+These are usually former hotels and hostels being repurposed for long-term residence, and run by private contractors, rather than directly from the State.
 Due to capacity restrictions an increasing number of applicants for international protection are being placed in emergency accommodation.
-Families are usually placed in centres with other families and are given priority for self-catering accomodation however many centres do not have the facilities to allow residents to cook for themselves, despite recommendations of the McMahon report on improving the conditions in Direct Provision.
+Families are usually placed in centres with other families, and are given priority for self-catering accommodation however many centres do not have the facilities to allow residents to cook for themselves, despite recommendations of the 2017 McMahon report on improving the conditions in Direct Provision.

-Mental health impact of Direct provision
+Mental health impact of Direct Provision

-In 2019, AkiDwA conducted a research on migrant women's experience with mental health - in particular we held focus group discussions and interviews with women living in Direct Provision and women under the Refugee Resettlement programme.
+In 2019, AkiDwA conducted research on migrant women's experiences with mental health - in particular we held focus group discussions and interviews with women living in Direct Provision and women under the Refugee Resettlement programme.

-The key message of the report is that migrant women face many stresses in their home countries, on their journeys to Ireland, and in their daily lives on arrival.
-Despite the traumatic and stressful events which may occur, mental health problems are not an inevitable consequence, but instead, wellbeing is shaped by a complex balance of stress and resilience factors.
+The key message of the report is that migrant women face many stresses in their home countries, on their journeys to Ireland, and in their daily life on arrival.
+Despite the traumatic and stressful events which may occur, mental health problems are not an inevitable consequence, but instead, well-being is shaped by a complex balance of stress and resilience factors.
 Many women struggle with the loss of agency and autonomy that comes with the asylum system in Ireland.
-Further, our participants must deal with the loss of losing their families and countries.
+Further, our participants must deal with the loss and grief of losing their families and countries.
 As women, many of our participants reported taking on the stress and concern of their families who they can also see to be struggling.
-In the words of one of our participants: "it's hard to speak up because if you speak up then you feel like you are vulnerable or weak, that you don't know what you are doing, like you are not a woman, like a woman should be able to handle everything.
+In the words of one of our participants: "It's hard to speak up because if you speak up then you feel like you are vulnerable or you are weak that you don't know what you are doing, like you are not a woman, like a woman should be able to handle everything.
 Being a mother, being a wife, being a friend and a supporter."

-This report identifies important structural and social factors which can improve mental health outcomes for migrant women and includes recommendations which will be useful for the work of public health professionals, the voluntary sector, and policymakers.
+This report identifies important structural and social factors which can improve mental health outcomes for migrant women and includes recommendations which will be useful for the work of public health professionals, the voluntary sector and policymakers.
 The asylum processing system needs to be more transparent and faster.
 This is particularly important given the evidence of psychological distress caused by the prolonged waiting for international protection decisions, as highlighted by the participants in this study.